hemeac/kiwiTechTree/README.md

 The rebalance is an attempt to make my tech choices a bit more meaningful and allow my kerbins to spend some time testing jets in Kerbin's atmosphere earlier in the career prior to launching in space.
 I have added another 69+ tech nodes across the tree, but have tried to leave the general layout of the tree largely intact.
 The major changes are adding a separate branch for solid rocket boosters and if you have mods which have cryogenic engines, this will move them to a different branch from the Liquid Fuel Branch.
 I have also tried to separate out science more explicitly within the tech tree.
 While I have shifted some of the nodes around, I have not removed any, thus leaving some compatibility with any mod that I have not explictly supported.

 Like UnKerballed Start, I have started with 0.625 meter engines and tanks and work progressively larger.
 To try and prevent early crewed missions using spaceplane parts, I have nerfed the skin temperature of the spaceplanes, but have provided higher skin temperatures to the spaceplanes once they reach the High Altitude tech node (same as the introduction of the Mk3 spaceplane).
-I have used Zee's PBC mod to start the mod going, but even at this point, there is much that is different, so you should expect a different gameplay experience.
+I have used Zee's PBC mod to start the mod going, but the end goals are fairly, so you should expect a different gameplay experience.
+However, if you are looking for just a tech tree revamp, UnKerballed Start is back in active development.

 I calibrated the basic idea around stock and the expansion packs alongside Restock/Restock+ and Missing History.
 Ultimately, given the number of nodes, you will benefit by having several parts mods.

 In some cases, I have added rescaled parts and a couple more if Restock is installed.
 In other cases such as Missing History, I will use the Restock texture when available for consistency in the visual style.
 I have asked Nertea for permission in regards to using Restock/NF models for resizing (if they are installed) and have tried to indicate in the part descriptions which parts I have added in order to avoid confusion.
 However, please do not take this as Nertea's endorsement of the mod.

-I've currently given myself a "Mk0" inline cockpit in the start node because I am terrible at plane design and it is a bit cheaty.
-This will probably change as this develops.

 ## Current Supported Mods (see details below for general changes):
 * BetterSRBs 1.2.3